Project developed for «WIP», a group show at Galería Dada curated by Diego Ramos during the former DEMO festival – now called Understanding Design.

 “To paraphrase is to include the ideas or information from an original source in your paper by rephrasing those ideas or information in your own words.
 The key to successful paraphrasing is to use as few words as possible from the original text – be mindful not to change the meaning that you are trying to convey as you rephrase – and to cite your paraphrase.
 Without proper citation, your paraphrase could be construed as plagiarism.” www.plagiarism.org

-The first outcome of this project is a collection of plant plinths that draw upon a certain Counter-Maniera attitude; the fact that the reclaimed expanded polystyrene has already a genuine aspect partially dictates the final shape of the object, unveiling some sort of anarchic beauty.
+The first outcome of this project is a collection of plant plinths that draw upon a certain Counter-Maniera attitude; the fact that the reclaimed expanded polystyrene has already a genuine aspect partially dictates the final shape of the object.

 *Note: «Max is a great designer and I very much respect his work» – Jorge.

 More info: understanding-design.com